jclark/pc-ptp-ntp-guide/README.md

 PTP hardware support that chrony can make use of will also work for LinuxPTP.
 But chrony is a bit easier to work with than LinuxPTP, so it's a good way to get started.

-The particular Linux distribution doesn't matter too much: I've tried Debian, Ubuntu and Fedora.
-But Fedora tends to have the most well-maintained and up-to-date packages for linuxptp and chrony.
+I think Fedora is the best distribution for this: it has the most well-maintained, up-to-date packages and best documentation for linuxptp and chrony.
+But Debian and Ubuntu also work fine.

 In selecting hardware, there's a new feature called Precision Time Measurement (PTM), which is very useful for this application.
 It allows for precise synchronization between the system clock and the PHC.